material-motion/material-motion/starmap/specifications/primitives/streams/README.md

 tooling side.
 The reason for this is because of the heavy use of lambdas to build streams from scratch.
-Lambdas are inherently difficult to introspect and represent in a tool without making other trade-offs (performance, platform expectations). *Operators* can be built to reuse lambdas, but the Material Motion core engineering team prefers to build serializable Plan types instead.
+Lambdas are inherently difficult to introspect and represent in a tool without making other trade-offs (performance, platform expectations). *Operators* can be built to reuse lambdas, but the Material Motion core engineering team generally prefers to spec out Plan types.

 We provide support for Streams in specific Plan types when it provides clear engineering productivity value.
 The direct manipulation family of plans is one such family.
 Consider the